Pipe organs require high volume low pressure compressed air to blow the

 Great Falls.
 As church organ blowers go, it was a big one, designed to

 deliver two pressures using 3 fans driven by a 7½ hp motor.
-Two of
+As it turned out, two of

-the fans could be reused in Great Falls, but the third fan was too
+the fans could be used in Great Falls, but the third fan was too

-narrow and too small in diameter for our purposes.
+narrow and too small in diameter for our purposes and a properly sized fan would have to made.
 We wanted a 3 stage

-blower, needed for quiet slow speed operation, with enough volume
+blower for quiet slow speed operation, and with enough volume

 capacity to maintain sufficient wind pressure for the 15" pipework when